Table of Contents

 Post an interview question on Facebook and you’ll be surprised how many of your friends are actually teachers.

 The web could be a very inspirational place if you know where to look or how to search.
-These are some of the ideas, suggestions, and comments from random websites I found inspiring and thought provoking:
+These are some of the ideas, suggestions, and comments from random interwebs I found inspiring and thought provoking:

 - The app could suggest words similar to the student’s name or maybe even suggest animals similar to their face (with a filter for potentially offensive animals).